wbamberg/idl-reference/docs/nsIXMLHttpRequest.md

 If there is an "active" request (that is, if open() has been called
 already), this is equivalent to calling abort() and then open().

-@param method The HTTP method - either "POST" or "GET".
-Ignored
-              if the URL is not a HTTP URL.
-@param url The URL to which to send the request.
-@param async (optional) Whether the request is synchronous or
-             asynchronous i.e. whether send returns only after
-             the response is received or if it returns immediately after
-             sending the request.
-In the latter case, notification
-             of completion is sent through the event listeners.
-             The default value is true.
-@param user (optional) A username for authentication if necessary.
-            The default value is the empty string
-@param password (optional) A password for authentication if necessary.
-                The default value is the empty string

 #### Parameters ####